nolan-h-hamilton/Consenrich/docs/source/examples.rst

 For more details on the matching algorithm in general, see :ref:`matching` and :func:`consenrich.matching.matchWavelet` for more details.

-Heterochromatic or Repressive targets
+Broad, Heterochromatic and/or Repressive targets
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
+* When targeting large domain-level features, consider increasing `countingParams.stepSize` and/or `detrendParams.detrendWindowLengthBP` from their defaults (25 bp, 10000 bp respectively) to prioritize larger-scale trends.

+  * For instance, polycomb-repressed domains (H3K27me3) and constitutive heterochromatin (H3K9me3):

+  - `countingParams.stepSize: 100`
+  - `detrendParams.detrendWindowLengthBP: 25000`

-When targeting signals associated with *heterochromatin/repression* (e.g., H3K9me3 ChIP-seq/CUT&RUN, H3K27me3 ChIP-seq/CUT&RUN, MNase-seq), consider setting ``observationParams.useALV: true`` in the YAML configuration file.
+* When targeting signals associated with *heterochromatin/repression*, consider setting ``observationParams.useALV: true`` in the YAML configuration file to avoid conflating signal with noise.
-This mitigates the risk of real signal being attributed to noise and may be consequential for higher-resolution analyses.
-See :class:`consenrich.core.observationParams` for more details.